 About Our Organization

-- MHS is an inclusive community and respects all religious and spiritual backgrounds.
+· MHS is an inclusive community and educational organization that respects all religious and spiritual backgrounds.
 Therefore, our classes and clubs are taught from a secular perspective.

-- Each family is required to register for a minimum of 1 Class per year (Clubs do not count).
+· Every family is required to register for a minimum of one class per academic year.

 - All MHS fees are Non-Refundable.

 - MHS has an annual membership for each academic year from August to May.
 Members are required to pay an annual Family Membership Fee, Boys & Girls Club fee, tuition and supply fees as well as copy fees if applicable.
 In addition some classes and clubs may require purchased texts and supplies.

 - Annual Family Membership Fee: This fee pays for expenses including but not limited to insurance, marketing, tax preparation and administration.

 - Boys & Girls Club Fee: This fee goes directly to the Boys & Girls Club of Rutherford County for use of their space.

 - Drop-off Fee (OPTIONAL): This is an optional fee for parents who choose to drop off their children 8 years and older.